Getting teams to collaborate successfully

 Hone individual skills

-The best teams create amazing results because they maximize the skill sets and abilities of each individual.
+The best teams create amazing results because they maximize each individual’s skill sets and abilities.

-If you are able to plan out a collaborative activity, instruct teams to clarify exactly and outline each person’s role.
+If you can plan a collaborative activity, instruct teams to clarify exactly and outline each person’s role.
 For example, graphic designers probably don’t need to be closely involved with writing copy.

-The freedom to improvise that happens during collaboration will help each team member better inject their personality into their work.
+The freedom to improvise during collaboration will help each team member better inject their personality into their work.

 Avoid too much management

-The best part about collaborating (in my opinion) is the chance to buddy up with coworkers, get work done, and do it all without the usual stress of manager oversight.
-This isn’t to say managers shouldn’t get involved, just that their presence can be distracting.
+The best part about collaborating is the chance to work with coworkers, get work done, and reduce stress from manager oversight.
+This doesn’t mean managers shouldn’t be involved, but their presence can be distracting.

 Managers should give some clear initial instructions about what needs to happen during the collaborative effort.
 After that, the best thing they can do is step away and let things happen.